“Why do you blog?” A friend asked. “A way of screaming out loud ideas in this world?” He continued. “Popularity?”

 I’m fairly good at swimming, but I paddled a banca alone only several times in the past.
 I had a traumatic, near death experience with paddling an out triggered, small sized banca in the past.
 Our boat capsized and my two companions almost drowned in the middle of a channel.
 Over all though, I’m comfortable in these types of outdoor challenges, having survived a few other more dangerous situations as a result of my wanton risk- taking habit.

 After just ten meters of paddling from the launch site, my paddle snapped, breaking into pieces with the handle bar – shaft severed from the blade.
 Despite it being newly built from a kiln dried tree, the paddle broke at the junction of the outer cambium layer and the hardwood.

 My first reaction is to curse at my dreadful luck.
-Drowning from a broken paddle is a long shot indeed, but paddling with a blade alone is swimming to exhaustion!
+Drowning from a broken paddle is a long shot, but paddling with a broken paddle exhausting!